 High-growth firms are instrumental to economic growth and net job creation.

-Labor markets should be organized to promote (potential) high-growth firms, especially through decentralized and individualized wage-setting and portable job tenure rights.
+Labor markets should be organized to facilitate the expansion of potentially high-growth firms via decentralized and individualized wage-setting and portable job tenure rights.

-Public policy can facilitate restructuring by implementing insurance systems that encourage mobility and risk-taking.
+Public policy can facilitate restructuring by implementing safety nets that boost mobility and risk-taking.

 Deregulation of labor markets also has a dark side: it creates insecurity and may lower commitment to employers, which can harm efficiency.